iAmAndrewCarroll/Ops102/labs/lab8.md

 3. Export a .ova file of your Windows 10 VM.
    - Make a copy of this file in a spacious and separate location from the SSD of the lab PC.
 If you have a second storage device on your lab machine, like a large HDD, that's an ideal place for backups.
      - This export takes way longer than I thought it would.
 I underestimated the file size I guess.
 Looking at 6% progress and 39 minutes remaining right now.
+Well, it finished saving much faster than the timer said and the properties show that it is only abour 5.8GB of data.
+So not terribly large by today's standards.

 4. Use Import Appliance to import a new VM from the .ova file you exported.
    - How is this VM different from the original VM?